 Moses continues to tell the people of Israel Yahweh's words as if the Israelites are one person.
 (See: Forms of You)

 You will not test Yahweh

 Here "test" means to challenge Yahweh and force him to prove himself.

 ULT

-16 You will not test Yahweh your God as you tested {him} at Massah.
+16 You shall not test Yahweh your God as you tested {him} at Massah.

 UST

 16 Do not do sinful things to find out whether Yahweh will punish you or not, like your ancestors did at Massah.

 Massah

 This is the name of a place in the desert.
 The translator may add a footnote that says: "The name 'Massah' means 'testing.""
 (See: How to Translate Names)

 (There are no notes for this verse.)

 ULT

-17 You will diligently keep the commandments of Yahweh your God, his solemn commands, and his statutes, that he has commanded you.
+17 You shall surely keep the commandments of Yahweh your God and his testimonies and his statutes, that he has commanded you.

 UST

 17 Be sure that you always obey all the laws, the weighty instructions, and the regulations that he has given to you.

 General Information:

 Moses continues to tell the people of Israel Yahweh's words as if the Israelites are one person.
 (See: Forms of You) You will do what is right and good in the sight of Yahweh This idiom is a command and a blessing.
 If the Israelites obey Yahweh, they will receive blessings from Yahweh.
-Alternate translation: "Do what Yahweh says is right and good" (See: Idiom) ULT 18 You will do what is right and good in the sight of Yahweh, that it may go well with you, and that you may go in and possess the good land that Yahweh swore to your fathers, UST 18 Do what Yahweh says is right and good.
+Alternate translation: "Do what Yahweh says is right and good" (See: Idiom) ULT 18 And you shall do the right and the good in the eyes of Yahweh, so that it may be well for you, and you may go in and possess the good land that Yahweh swore to your fathers, UST 18 Do what Yahweh says is right and good.
 If you do that, things will go well with you.
 You will be able to enter and occupy the good land that Yahweh solemnly promised to give to our ancestors.
 (There are no notes for this verse.)
-ULT 19 to drive out all your enemies from before you, as Yahweh has said.
+ULT 19 to thrust away all your enemies from before your faces, as Yahweh has spoken.
 UST 19 He will do that by driving out your enemies from that land, just as he promised to do.
 General Information: